Peter Patton (ice hockey)

-Major Bethune Minet "Peter" Patton (5 March 1876 – 10 April 1939) was an ice hockey player and administrator.
-He is credited with bringing ice hockey to Britain and helping to spread the sport to Europe.
+Major Bethune Minet "Peter" Patton (5 March 1876 – 10 April 1939) was an English ice hockey player and administrator.
+He is credited with bringing ice hockey to United Kingdom and helping to spread the sport to Europe.
 He was a founding member of the International Ice Hockey Federation (IIHF) in 1908 and was the inaugural president of the British Ice Hockey Association (BIHA) in 1914.
 He is a member of both the IIHF Hall of Fame and the British Ice Hockey Hall of Fame.

 Patton had a public school education at Winchester and Wellington and he is believed to have learned to skate whilst holidaying in Switzerland.

 Early life

 He was the son of Henry Bethune Patton (1835-1915) CB, a Colonel in the British Army with local rank of Brigadier-General, and his second wife Georgina Emma Minet (1845-1918).
 The name Bethune came from an ancestress, Mary Bethune, who had married Henry Patton in 1749.
 One of his uncles was General Walter Douglas Phillips Patton-Bethune.